rachayita/OpsNotes/rust/rust.md

   - but it should not do impl PartialEq<LocalType> for ForeignType.
   - this avoids the problem of transitive chains that criss-cross crate boundaries
 - NaN is unequal to every other value
+- instead of const fn `lazy_static!` is used to initialize static variables
+  - incurs tiny performance cost for each access to static data

 ## commands
 - `rustc --print sysroot`